alaneicker/brewlog/README.md

-# Brew Journal - Powered by the Utappd API
+# Brew Review - Powered by the Utappd API

 An Angular 5 app for documenting and discovering great beer.